MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-configure-organization-specific-updates.md

 > [!NOTE]
 > 1. ChannelName and ManifestServer preference settings can be used in conjunction with per-app settings.
 > 2. Setting ChannelName to Custom without setting ManifestServer has the same effect as setting ChannelName to Current.
-> 3. Also, the ManifestServer setting when ChannelName is not set to Custom will be ignored.
+> 3. Also, the ManifestServer setting, when ChannelName is not set to Custom, will be ignored.

 > [!CAUTION]
 > By providing the ManifestServer preference setting, the organization is taking full responsibility for maintaining the ManifestServer location with the most up-to-date version of the applications the organization needs to be updated.
 Failure to maintain the contents of the ManifestServer location will result in MAU not discovering needed updates, resulting in no updates.